 Coloring of Koi Fish Tattoos

 We’ve talked quite a bit about coloring above, but a few more words.
 Golden Koi Fish Tattoos are extremely popular.
-They were the first colored Koi created and all metal colored Koi fish tattoos represent wealth and prosperity.
+They were the first colored Koi, and all metal-colored Koi fishes represent wealth and prosperity.
 Don’t be afraid to mix the colors of your Koi.
 Use several colors to represent all of the traits of your personality or the members of your family.